SIU-CS/Scholar_App-production/README.md

     - Run the application and select the virdual device you have configured
 2) Directly from the apk file
     - Select Build APK from the Build tab of Android studio
-    - Store the apk file to your device
+    - Store the APK file to your device

 Note: When in the Photo Upload Activity, click the middle button to select the photo to upload.